 There are certain times of year when tow truck drivers are busier and one of those times has to do with time itself.
-According to the American Automobile Association (AAA), forty percent more drivers are involved in automobile accidents during Daylight Saving Time which results in about 100,000 more accidents across the country.
+According to the American Automobile Association (AAA), forty percent more drivers are involved In buy furosemide automobile accidents during Daylight Saving Time which results in about 100,000 more accidents across the country.
 With many more drivers on the road, heavily populated areas such as Arlington, Dallas, and Fort Worth, can make the demand for a tow truck go up each spring and fall when Daylight Saving Time occurs.

 Obviously, driving while drowsy can cause accidents and this can be due to many factors besides Daylight Saving Time such as a simple lack of sleep, medications, or extreme stress.
 Also, it’s not just Daylight Saving Time in the spring, when clocks are set forward and drivers lose an hour of sleep that drowsiness can occur.
 A person’s internal clock is affected every time external clocks are moved forward or back.